Poison (The Prodigy song)

 "Poison" is a song by English electronic music group the Prodigy, released on 6 March 1995 by XL and Mute as the fourth and final single from their second studio album, Music for the Jilted Generation (1994).
 It was written by Liam Howlett and Maxim Reality, and produced by Howlett.
-Reality performs the vocals on the track.
+New group member Reality performs the vocals on the track.
 "Poison" was a number one hit in Finland, while peaking inside the top five in Ireland and Norway.
 Additionally, it peaked within the top-30 in Sweden and Switzerland.
-The music video for the song was directed by Walter Stern.
+The music video for the song was directed by Walter Stern, depicting the group members mud wrestling.

 Composition

 The drums in the song are samples from "It's a New Day" by Skull Snaps, "Amen, Brother" by the Winstons, and "Heavy Soul Slinger" by Bernard Purdie.

 Reception

 Critical reception

 John Bush from AllMusic viewed the song as "excellent".
-Larry Flick from Billboard noted that it "marks the rave outfit's first foray into hip-hop", adding that "it's an inspired move.
+Larry Flick from Billboard magazine noted that it "marks the rave outfit's first foray into hip-hop", adding that "it's an inspired move.
 The act's penchant for quirky loops and industrial sound effects melds perfectly with the track's approachable downtempo groove."
 He also described the track as a "juicy jam", voiced by new band member Maxim Reality.
 Neil Kulkarni from Melody Maker wrote, "You musta been dancing to this for weeks already so you know the plot: lunging bass, razing wah-wah over a surprisingly slow and punishingly phat beat.
 This is surely Howlett paying dues to all those Ultramagnetic MCs and Schooly D LPs that got some of us through the Eighties."
 Brad Beatnik from Music Weeks RM Dance Update stated that "with its hard hip hop beats yet funky feel, [it] is the stunning stand-out track" of the album.
 Another RM editor, James Hamilton, declared it as a "ponderously rumbling reggae-ish dub joller".
 John Harris from NME said, "Distilled excitement, strangely enough.
-"Poison" is an atonal, incendiary slab of technofied trip-hop".
+'Poison' is an atonal, incendiary slab of technofied trip-hop".
 James Hunter from Vibe named it "an excellent post-techno techno thing that ought to become an enormous, obnoxious hit."